 The problem of classifying objects as "useful" or "beautiful" extends far beyond intellectual property law.
 For example, the United States does not impose import tariffs on "works of art, collectors' pieces and antiques."
-But this does not include objects "capable of any functional use.
-Thus, bronze tables, chairs, and other furniture created by Diego and Albert Giacometti in the 1930s were subject to tariff, even though they were being imported to be auctioned by Sotheby's in 1999.
+But this does not include objects "capable of any functional use.2 Thus, bronze tables, chairs, and other furniture created by Diego and Albert Giacometti in the 1930s were subject to tariff, even though they were being imported in 1999 to be sold by Sotheby's, a fine-art auction house.3